 Imagine you've been offered your dream job, for which you must pass a pre-employment drug screening.
-You're concerned because you use cannabis (i.e. marijuana) off-hours, on doctor's orders, to treat chronic back pain.
-You've never come to work impaired, nor does it affect your performance.
+You're concerned because you use cannabis (i.e. marijuana) during your off-hours — on doctor's orders — to treat chronic pain.
+You've never come to work impaired, and it's never affected your performance.
 Your state allows for the medical use of marijuana, so shouldn't your prospective employer respect state law?

 It depends.
 Some legal marijuana states protect employees and applicants from discrimination, but even these protections don't always apply.
 The following information will help you understand workplace drug testing laws in the context of off-duty, legal marijuana use.